ShivamPatel17/dotfiles/nvim/neovim_usage.md

 - `:Telescope diagnostics` to see all diagnostics in a buffer
 - `:Telescope keymaps` to see all keymaps in neovim
+- `:Telescope commands` to see all available built-in and user Commands in neovim

 ## NvimTree